 I have been very critical of Calculated Columns in the past to the extent that I have suggested they are evil (as implied in the graphic below).
-This is not strictly true, but they are certainly dangerous in the hands of the uninitiated which is why I warn new users to steer clear unless they are 100% sure it is the right approach.
+This is not strictly true, but they certainly can be bad in the hands of the uninitiated which is why I warn new users to steer clear unless they are clear why it is the right approach.

 Here is a list of reasons that Calculated Columns can be bad.